dianamariab/dianamariab/README.md

 I'm a Master's student in **Applied Data Analytics** with a background in **Economic Cybernetics** and a strong interest in data and the convergence of **technology and economics**.

-I enjoy exploring how data and technology can be used to understand problems, improve processes, and support better decision-making.
-I'm curious, adaptable, and eager to gain hands-on experience while continuously developing my technical and analytical skills.
+I enjoy exploring how data and technology can be used to understand problems, improve processes and support better decision-making.
+I'm curious, adaptable and eager to gain hands-on experience while continuously developing my technical and analytical skills.

 ## Education